Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Author’s private collection

-The Mariposa was the first to be completed by Motsom and she managed a maximum of 24.6 knots during her sea trials in 1956.
-When completed they entered the popular San Francisco to Sydney Australia service.
+The Mariposa was the first to be completed and having had certain improvements made down in the engine room, during her sea trails 1956 she managed an excellent maximum speed of 24.6 knots.
+When completed both of these fast ships entered the popular San Francisco to Sydney service.

 Monterey seen departing San Francisco for her Maiden Voyage to Australia